noaa-oar-arl/monet/docs/developer_guide.rst

 Design Decisions
 ----------------
-- Accessors are used to extend xarray and pandas objects for seamless integration.
+- **Accessors:** Use accessors to extend xarray and pandas objects for seamless integration without class inheritance.
-- Regridding uses xesmf (ESMF) and pyresample for flexibility and performance.
+- **Remapping:** Primary remapping is handled via ``xregrid`` (ESMF-based), supporting both standard gridded data and UGRID unstructured meshes.
+- **Aero Protocol:** All core routines must be backend-agnostic and preserve Dask laziness.
-- Plotting is built on Cartopy and Matplotlib for high-quality geospatial visualizations.
+- **Plotting:** Built on Cartopy and Matplotlib for high-quality static visualizations, with HvPlot recommendations for interactive exploration.

 Getting Help
 ------------